MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 When testing for these impairments, we distinguish between two separate segments:

 - The *edge segment* is the segment in which your router lives.
 This is the closest logical network segment connected to the internet at each of your locations.
-In most cases, this is the connection point of the router, or possibly a perimeter network (also known as *DMZ*, *demilitarized zone*, and *screened subnet*).
+In most cases, this is the connection point of the router, or possibly a perimeter network (also known as *screened subnet*).
 No further traffic that affects devices other than the router should occur between this segment and the internet.

 - The *client segment* is the logical network segment in which your clients reside.